wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit? _
    </pre>

-   You’ll have to generate one GPG key for each email address to use if you want to use different email addresses on different projects.
+   PRITIP: If you want to use different email addresses on different projects, generate one GPG key for each email address.

 1. Type "O" (capital or lowercase O) to save the entry.